 - Carers who are in receipt of or eligible for Carer's Allowance have been directly contacted and are now able to book directly through the National Booking System.
 Carers UK has warmly welcomed this move and the fact that the Department for Work and Pensions used this definition.
-This type of action is unprecedented and positive. - Carers who were flagged on their local GP patient record have been contacted by their local Primary Care Network/GP practice.
+This type of action is unprecedented and positive. - Carers in receipt of Carer Element for Universal Credit have also been called for their vaccination.
+Carers UK has welcomed the work of the Department of Work and Pensions to include these carers. - Carers who were flagged on their local GP patient record have been contacted by their local Primary Care Network/GP practice.
 If carers have not been contacted this way, they should check what is happening with their GP practice. - The process includes all lists being deduplicated which reduces the likelihood of someone being offered an appointment twice. - The current guidance to GP practices, CCGs, and PCNs also suggests that if carers accompany someone (who is in any of the Priority Groups) to an appointment, then they should be vaccinated at the same time. - The current guidance on vaccinating housebound patients also recommends vaccinating eligible carers at the same time.
 Both of these points are reiterated in the SOP.